 Experiencing GMC’s 2019 Sierra Denali

-GMC has been the title sponsor for our TV show New England Boating for 5 years.
+GMC was the title sponsor for our TV show New England Boating for 5 years.
 Over these 5 years, my co-producer and I have really gotten to know the brand and we couldn’t be happier with its performance.
 I had the privilege of being a passenger as we traveled nearly 6500 miles across New England every summer towing a 12 thousand pound motorboat to different seaside villages.
 As we trailered the boat to some of New England’s best coastal destinations, The GMC Sierra Denali turned into my mobile office.
 Sitting in my leather bucket seat, I fined-tuned my individual temperature control, plugged my laptop into the AC outlet and kept my phone charging in one of the many USB ports.
 The truck has tremendous power.
 Towing the boat was always a breeze but for me, it wasn’t just about that.
 It was also about the comfort of the cab and luxury details.
 As I produced the show from the road, I was as comfortable and efficient in the GMC Sierra Denali as I would have been in my office.
 This is not just a truck.
 The amenities are top of the line.
 When we arrive at a destination, it is evident that people who understand performance, precision and the latest technology are impressed.
 People always take a second look when we pull into town.
 We are big fans of GMC’s entire Denali line, particularly the Sierra Denali.
 There is clearly a level of awe and respect that comes with this vehicle, so when GMC recently approached us with an opportunity to test out the 2019 model and attend the Premium Tailgate and Polo experience in Saratoga Springs, NY, we immediately said yes.
 As I said, we already adored the Sierra Denali but this was the brand new model and we were going to be among the very first to test-drive it.

 They delivered the truck on Friday and early Saturday morning we headed to Saratoga Springs - a 3 ½ hour drive from our home base in Boston.
 I couldn’t believe it, but the ride was even more pleasant than the previous year’s model.
 The ride was so smooth.
 GMC truly redesigned this new Sierra Denali from the ground up.
 It’s larger in almost every dimension, including a longer wheelbase, and the back seats have 3 more inches of legroom for passengers.
 The back seats also have storage underneath.
 We folded the back seats up and it made a nice cargo space for our luggage.